GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ---
 layout: post
-title: Native lazy-loading for the web
+title: Native image lazy-loading for the web
 subhead: Browser-level native lazy-loading is finally here!
 authors:
   - houssein
   - addyosmani
   - mathiasbynens
 date: 2019-08-06
-updated: 2020-04-29
+updated: 2020-07-13
 hero: hero.png
 alt: Phone outline with loading image and assets
 description: |
-  This post covers the loading attribute and how it can be used to control the loading of images and iframes.
+  This post covers the loading attribute and how it can be used to control the loading of images.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - performance
 ---

-{% Aside %}
-  Please note `<iframe loading=lazy>` is currently non-standard.
-While implemented in Chromium, it does not yet have a specification and is subject to future change when this does happen.
-We suggest not to lazy-load iframes using the loading attribute until it becomes part of the specification.
-{% endAside %}

-Support for natively lazy-loading images and iframes is coming to the web!
+Support for natively lazy-loading images is now supported on the web!
 This video shows a [demo](https://mathiasbynens.be/demo/img-loading-lazy) of the feature:

 <figure class="w-figure w-figure--fullbleed">